Is an apprenticeship right for you?

 What does an apprenticeship involve?

-Apprentices are employees of an organisation, who are completing a related learning programme alongside their employment
+- Apprentices are employees of an organisation, who are completing a related, nationally accredited learning programme alongside their employment.

-Apprenticeships last for a fixed amount of time, depending on the (e.g. 12 months, 18 months).
+- Apprenticeships last for a fixed amount of time, depending on the programme (e.g. 15 months, 21 months).

-During an apprenticeship, the apprentice should develop knowledge, competencies and behaviours relevant to the field they are employed
+- While on programme, apprentices develop knowledge, competencies and behaviours relevant to the field they are employed in.

-Apprentices develop skills at work, and through off-the-job
+- Apprentices develop skills at work, and through off-the-job training.

 What commitments do apprentices have to make?

-- As an employee of an organisation, apprentices usually fulfil a full-time role within the organisation
+- As an employee of an organisation, apprentices usually fulfil a full-time role.

 - As with most full-time jobs, apprentices usually start on a probationary This means that certain standards of performance, professionalism and punctuality must be met for employment to continue after the probationary period.